Being a parent can be overwhelming with everything you have to do.

 As a child masters a routine, they’ll accomplish each task in less time.

 Yay, you’ll have more quality time for connecting!

 Do you have any favorite routines?
 Please share in the comments below.

 My Trick with Routines

-I’m a single mom with two grown kids, and I relied on routines to keep things running as smoothly as possible.
-But I also invented games to get my kids onboard, especially with chores.
+I’m a mom with two grown kids, and I relied on routines to keep things running as smoothly as possible.
+But I also invented games to get my kids on board.

 That’s right, games.

 We had a morning racing game, a nighttime fun incentive, and an odd-even chore reward system.

 As a stressed-out single parent, this playful approach was a lifesaver.
 Goodbye power struggles.

 I share this technique in Parenting—Let’s Make a Game of It.
 Parents are super busy and most don’t have time to read.
 That’s why I wrote an easy-to-read book with super short, light-hearted chapters and a snarky “let’s-be-real” tone.